 The annual June Iowa Barn Foundation area tour highlights barns in different counties each year.

-A picnic lunch will be served at noon on Saturday at the farm of Dan and Jolene Witt, which the Witts purchased in 1980.
+A picnic lunch was served at noon on Saturday at the farm of Dan and Jolene Witt, which the Witts purchased in 1980.
 Jolene writes, "Our address is 4010 220th Street, Clinton IA.
 We are in Clinton County two miles east of Elvira or 4 miles west of 19th St and the Parkway in Clinton.
 Coming from Hwy 30, take the Low Moor/Elvira exit and go north to the town of Elvira, then go 2 miles east to arrive at the Witt Farm."

 Reservations for the picnic can be made by sending a check for $10 per meal, made out to the Iowa Barn Foundation, to: Ann Harvey, 3835 34th Street, Des Moines, IA 50310.